Blasto33/Epitech-GO-Project/README.md

 ### Architecture

-We got a package for parsing and a package for algorithm.
+We got a package for the parsing and a package for the algorithm.
-The algorithm will call the package who parse to execute it and get the info that he wants.
+The algorithm will call the package which parses to execute it and get the infos it needs.

 ### Strategy